qsnake/gpaw/doc/exercises/iron/iron.rst

   moment parameters: magnetic moment for each of the two atoms in the unit cell.

-Start with this script: ferro.py_.
+Start with this script: :svn:`examples/iron/ferro.py`.

 Compare the energies of the three magnetic phases:

 * Experimentally, the ferromagnetic phase is most stable.
   Is this reproduced for LDA and GGA?
 Instead of repeating the three calculations using PBE, you can estimate the PBE numbers from the LDA densities you already have.
-This is done in this script: PBE.py_.
+This is done in this script:
+  :svn:`examples/iron/PBE.py`.

 * Compare the calculated magnetic moment for the ferromagnetic phase with the experimental value.
 You can find the calculated value in the text output, or by using the ``get_magnetic_moment()`` method of the calculator object.

-.. _ferro.py: wiki:SVN:examples/iron/ferro.py
-.. _PBE.py: wiki:SVN:examples/iron/PBE.py